objetos/q_immutable/_index.md

 ---
+bookCollapseSection: true
-weight: 5
+weight: 3
 draft: false
 ---

-# Quadrille immutable methods
+# Immutable methods

 The `quadrille` immutable methods are the following: